-There, if the carbon has only one other carbon attached to it, the carbon is said to be a primary carbon and the alcohol is a primary alcohol.
-If the carbon with the hydroxyl group is attached to two other carbons, then that is a secondary alcohol and so on.
-Alcohols are named with a suffix –ol according to the IUPAC nomenclature.
-First, the longest continuous carbon chain to which the hydroxyl group is directly attached should be selected.
-Then the name of the corresponding alkane is changed by dropping the final e and adding the suffix ol.
+There, if the carbon has only one other carbon attached to it, we name it as a primary carbon and the alcohol is a primary alcohol.
+Likewise, if the carbon with the hydroxyl group attaches to two other carbons, then that is secondary alcohol and so on.
+We name alcohols with a suffix –ol according to the IUPAC nomenclature.
+First, we need to select the longest continuous carbon chain to which the hydroxyl group directly attaches.
+Then we need to change the name of the corresponding alkane by dropping the final letter e and adding the suffix ol.

-Alcohols have a higher boiling point than the corresponding hydrocarbons or ethers.
-The reason is the presence of intermolecular interaction between alcohol molecules through hydrogen bonding.
+Further, alcohols have a higher boiling point than the corresponding hydrocarbons or ethers.
+The reason is the presence of intermolecular interaction between these molecules through hydrogen bonding.
 If the R group is small, alcohols are miscible with water.
-But as the R group is becoming larger, it tends to be hydrophobic.
-Alcohols are polar.
-The C-O bond and O-H bonds contribute to the polarity of the molecule.
-Polarization of the O-H bond makes the hydrogen partially positive and explains the acidity of alcohols.
+But as the R group is becoming larger, it becomes hydrophobic.
+Moreover, these molecules are polar.
+There, the C-O bond and O-H bonds contribute to the polarity of the molecule.
+The polarization of the O-H bond makes the hydrogen partially positive and explains the acidity of alcohols.

 Apart from that, these are weak acids, and the acidity is close to that of water.
 Because, –OH is a poor leaving group since OH– is a strong base.
 But, protonation of the alcohol converts the poor leaving group –OH, into a good leaving group (H2O).
 The carbon, which directly attaches with the –OH group, is partially positive; therefore, it is susceptible to nucleophilic attack.
 Further, the electron pairs on the oxygen atom make it both basic and nucleophilic.

 What are Phenols?